IRS Fresh Start Program

 The Fresh Start initiative was redesigned so that IRS collection practices have a lessened negative impact on taxpayers.

-The Fresh Start initiative also increases the IRS Notice of Federal Tax Lien filing amount.
+The IRS Fresh Start program initiative also increases the IRS Notice of Federal Tax Lien filing amount.
 The previous threshold of $5,000 has been increased to $10,000 of tax debt.
 The IRS will not retroactively apply the new $10,000 lien notice filing threshold and automatically withdraw a previously filed lien, the business owner will have to take this action.

 Tax Lien Withdrawal